How to Sell a House

 Putting a house on the market generally means listing it on the MLS, which automatically posts it to third-party listing sites like Zillow, Redfin, Realtor, and Trulia.

 Plan ahead of time what you’re going to do while your home is on the market.
 You’ll have visitors coming to your home, sometimes with very little notice, and you’ll have to continually keep it clean and organized.
-Many homeowners choose to go out of town when their home is listed so the real estate agent can free schedule as many showings as possible.
+Many homeowners choose to go out of town when their home is listed so the real estate agent can freely schedule as many showings as possible.

 Bonus tip: If buyers particularly love the virtual design of your home, you can help them make it a reality.
 After they close on their new home, they can use online interior design to redesign each room or get the exact products used in virtual staging.